caasmo/restinpieces-acme/README.md

 The `acme` package (`AcmeCertRenewal.go`) contains the primary logic:

-*   `CertRenewalHandler`: Implements the `framework.JobHandler` interface.
+*   `CertRenewalHandler`: Implements the job handler interface from [restinpieces](https://github.com/caasmo/restinpieces).
 This is the core component responsible for performing the certificate renewal process when triggered as a job.
 *   `Config`: Struct defining the necessary configuration (email, domains, DNS provider details, ACME account key).
 *   `Cert`: Struct representing the stored certificate data (certificate chain, private key, expiry).
 *   Support for DNS providers (currently Cloudflare).